-- (1) First disorderly event.
-At the earliest time possible, but within not more than seven (7) days after the first disorderly event at a property, the police chief shall serve the owner with a copy of this article and a disorderly event notice advising the owner that the police department has documented the occurrence of a disorderly event at the owner's property.
-Copies of the disorderly event notice shall be provided to any tenant(s) of dwelling units associated with the disorderly event, town council members, the town manager, code enforcement officer, and the fire chief.
-The notice shall also advise the owner what subsequent events will result in the property being classified as a disorderly property, and warn the owner that failure to prevent the property from becoming a disorderly property will constitute a violation of this article. - (2) Second disorderly event.
-At the earliest time possible, but within not more than seven (7) days after the second disorderly event at a property, the police chief shall serve the owner with a copy of this article and a disorderly event notice advising the owner that the police department has documented a second disorderly event at the owner's property.
-In the event that the property has accumulated at this time two (2) disorderly events within a two-hundred-seventy-day period, the police chief shall further notify the owner that the property has been classified as a disorderly property and that the owner is in violation of this article and is subject to a remediation process as set forth in Section 11.5-70 of this article.
-Copies of the disorderly event notice shall be provided to any tenant(s) of dwelling units associated with the disorderly event, town council members, the town manager, code enforcement officer, and the fire chief. - (3) Method of service.
-For the purposes of this section, notices to the owner shall be served simultaneously in two (2) ways: - By certified mail, with address correction and return receipt requested; and - b.
-By first class mail with address correction requested.
+Whenever the Police Chief determines that a disorderly event has occurred, the Police Chief shall notify the owner of the property as to the chief's findings according to the number and frequency of prior disorderly events, if any, as provided below.

+1) Second disorderly event.
+At the earliest time possible, but within not more than seven (7) days after the second disorderly event at a property, the Police Chief shall serve the owner with a copy of this article and a disorderly event notice advising the owner that the police department has documented a second disorderly event at the owner's property.
+In the event that the property has accumulated at this time two (2) disorderly events within a one-hundred eighty (180) day period, the Police Chief shall further notify the owner that the property has been classified as a disorderly property and that the owner is in violation of this article and is subject to a remediation process as set forth in Section 75-9 of this article.
+Copies of the disorderly event notice shall be provided to any tenant(s) of dwelling units associated with the disorderly event, Town Council members, the Town Manager, Code Enforcement Officer, and the Fire Chief.

+- 2) Method of Service.
+For the purposes of this section, notices to the owner shall be served simultaneously in two (2) ways: - a) By certified mail, with address correction and return receipt requested; and - b) By first class mail with address correction requested.

 For the purposes of this section, a mailing to the owner at the address maintained in the records of the assessor shall constitute adequate notice.
 Service may also be made by any alternative method authorized by state law or the Maine Rules of Civil Procedure.
-If the owner has provided the police chief or town clerk with written notification of the name and address of a duly authorized agent, notice may be served on the agent.
+If the owner has provided the Police Chief or Town Clerk with written notification of the name and address of a duly authorized agent, notice may be served on the agent.